Introduction

 This phenomenon is known as hedonic adaptation, a psychological process in which people quickly adapt to positive or negative changes in their living conditions.

-In the financial context, this means that increases in income can quickly lose their psychological impact.
+For income growth, the psychological effect can fade quickly.
 When new consumption standards become normal, the feeling of financial progress may seem less evident.

-In practice, this may occur when professional promotions or salary increases are accompanied by changes in spending patterns.
+A promotion or salary increase, for example, may be accompanied by changes in spending patterns.
 The perceived cost of living begins to reflect new expectations of comfort and lifestyle.

 This process does not necessarily occur because of impulsive decisions.
 In many cases, it reflects natural changes in life circumstances, such as family changes, educational opportunities, or new professional environments.